Your Role as a Manager

-Guide Lines contain the up-to-date position descriptions for District Managers and Region Managers.
+Guide Lines contain up-to-date role descriptions for District Managers and Region Managers.
 The position descriptions use the module titles from the Management Qualification so new Managers have clarity on how their learning relates to the position they will fill.
-In many ways the management positions are empowering roles; providing effective management and leadership in order to develop adult Leaders and Managers to enable the delivery of a high quality Australian Guide Program.
-The major elements of the management roles, summarised from the Position Descriptions are set out below.
+In many ways the management positions are empowering roles; providing effective management and leadership to develop adult Leaders and Managers to enable the delivery of a high-quality Australian Guide Program.
+The major elements of the management roles, summarised from the role descriptions are set out below.
 Subsequent chapters of this Handbook contain more information on each of the six key areas.

-- Organise, facilitate, chair and participate in meetings to build the team and provide tangible advice and assistance on Guiding in your area of responsibility
+- Organise, facilitate, chair, and participate in meetings to build the team and provide tangible advice and assistance on Girl Guiding in your area of responsibility

-- Raise visibility of State Girl Guide Organisation, Girl Guides Australia and World Association of Girl Guides and Girl Scouts goals, initiatives and plans
+- Raise the visibility of State Girl Guide Organisation, Girl Guides Australia, and World Association of Girl Guides and Girl Scouts’ goals, initiatives, and plans

-- Celebrate achievements of girls and Units and foster strong commitment to sustainable Guiding
+- Celebrate achievements of girls and Units and foster a strong commitment to sustainable Girl Guiding.

 Leading Your Team

-- Recognise and value the contribution of adult members and volunteers
+- Recognize and value the contribution of adult members and volunteers

-- Model the Promise and Law and support others to further their own commitment
+- Model the Girl Guide Promise and Guide Law and support others to further their commitment

-- Build a motivated team which utilises individual talents, provides opportunities for learning and ensures things get done efficiently and effectively
+- Build a motivated team that utilises individual talents, provides opportunities for learning, and ensures things get done efficiently and effectively.

 - Know and comply with obligations under national and State Work Health and Safety Acts and Girl Guides Australia and State Girl Guides Organisation policy and procedures